gordwilling/gordwilling.github.io/_posts/2019-02-01-typescript-a-good-part-3.md

 layout: post
 title:  "TypeScript: A Good Part - Part 3 of 4"
 ---
-# TypeScript: A Good Part - Part 3

 ## Recap

 In [part 1][part1] of this series we developed an API for searching and sorting HTML tables.
 We introduced some code reuse in [part 2][part2] but ended up with a lot of boilerplate and fell short in our efforts to address the problem.
 In this post we discover a feature of TypeScript that offers hope.